MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geospatial-visualizations.md

 ### Example: Visualize series of points on data with multiple columns

+The following example visualizes a series of points on a map.
 If you have multiple columns in the result, you must specify the columns to be used for xcolumn (Longitude), ycolumn (Latitude), and series.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS%2FKdS1LzSsp5qpRKEnMTlUwNDAAMotS81JSixSKkxNLSlKLkjMSi0oUyjNLMhQ0sjPzUhRsFXITC3QUKpLzc0pz84Bcp9T0zDyf%2FDwdhUqIWDFcMLFER6E4tSgzFSQEtiuksiBVEwDmTUhSewAAAA%3D%3D" target="_blank">Run the query</a>